kanaka/mal/process/guide.md

     then `ast`.
   - Else return `ast` unchanged.
-    Such forms are not affected by evaluation, so you may quote them as in the previous case if implementation is easyer.
+    Such forms are not affected by evaluation, so you may quote them as in the previous case if implementation is easier.

 * Optionally, add a the `quasiquoteexpand` special form.
   This form calls the `quasiquote` function using the first `ast`